 Alternatively, a stand mixer also can be used.
 If the butter starts melting, then keep the mixture in the fridge for 20 to 30 minutes.

-6. Next add the powdered sugar.
+6. Next add the powdered sugar or confectioner’s sugar or castor sugar.

 7. Then add ¼ teaspoon cinnamon powder and ¼ teaspoon vanilla extract.
-You can also add ⅛ teaspoon vanilla essence instead of vanilla extract.

-8. Mix very well.
+8. Mix very well with a spoon.

 9. Next add ½ cup rolled oats (60 grams) and 2 tablespoons golden raisins.

-10. Mix again well.
+10. Mix again well with a spoon.

-11. Now add 2 to 4 tablespoons chilled (cold) milk in parts.
 The amount of milk to be added will depend on the type and quality of whole wheat flour.
-So add accordingly.
+Only add enough to help the mixture gather into a uniform dough.

 12. Mix and bring the mixture together so that it binds into a dough.
 Do not knead.